Declaration of Juneteenth holiday sparks scramble in states - WTMJ

 “I see it as a distraction,” Stewart said, “almost as a handout of some candy, but the meat of justice is still going to be denied.”

-Associated Press writers Stephen Groves in Sioux Falls, S.D.; Steve Karnowski in Minneapolis; Michael Kunzelman in College Park, Maryland; Emily Wagster Pettus in Jackson, Mississippi; and AP statehouse reporters across the U.S. contributed to this report.
+Associated Press writers Stephen Groves in Sioux Falls, South Dakota; Steve Karnowski in Minneapolis; Michael Kunzelman in College Park, Maryland; Emily Wagster Pettus in Jackson, Mississippi; Kimberlee Kruesi in Nashville; and AP statehouse reporters across the U.S. contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.